AQIB-NAWAB/JavaScript-Questions/README.md

 - Global scope

 ### Block Scope

-Variables defined in the curly braces using the let and const keyword have block scope.
-These variables are only accessible in that pair of braces.

-Before ES6 (2015), JavaScript variables had only **Global Scope** and **Function Scope**.

-ES6 introduced two important new JavaScript keywords: `let` and `const`.

-These two keywords provide **Block Scope** in JavaScript.

-Variables declared inside a { } block cannot be accessed from outside the block:
+Variables declared inside a { } block can NOT be accessed from outside the block. it is also known as the local scope. it cloud be a if statement, for loop, while loop, or a function.

 ```jsx
 {